siddhesh2263/k3-cluster-setup/readme.md

 <br>

-## Deploying applications: Building, pushing, and managing Docker images with kubectl
+## Part 3 - Deploying applications: Building, pushing, and managing Docker images with kubectl

 ### Build the Docker image, and push to container registry: